mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 ## Indexing

 Keyset pagination, as is the case with any other kind of query, can benefit a lot from good database indexing.
+Said in other words, not having a proper index defeats the purpose of using keyset pagination in the first place.

-In the case of keyset pagination, you'll want to add a composite index that is compatible with the columns and the order of the query.
+You'll want to add a composite index that is compatible with the columns and the order of your keyset.

 Here's an example.
-Let's say we're doing the following pagination query:
+Let's say we're doing the following:

 ```cs
 KeysetPaginate(